2012 United States House of Representatives elections in Kansas: Redistricting

 resulted from a bitter ideological feud—largely over new Senate districts.
 The feud primarily pitted GOP moderates against their more conservative GOP colleagues.
 Failing consensus, the process degenerated into blatant efforts to gerrymander various districts for ideological political advantage and to serve the political ambitions of various legislators.

 Once redistricting was finalized in federal court, primary elections were held on August 7, 2012.

 District 1

 The redrawn 1st district will continue to encompass all or parts of 62 counties in western and central Kansas, and also taking in a sliver of the Flint Hills region.
 The district will now also include Pottawatomie and Riley counties, including Manhattan and Kansas State University, but will no longer include Barber, Comanche, Edwards, Kiowa, Pratt, and Stafford counties, and parts of Greenwood, Marshall, Nemaha, and Pawnee counties.

-Republican Tim Huelskamp, who has represented the 1st district since 2011, ran for re-election.
-Huelskamp ran without challengers from any party.
+Republican Tim Huelskamp, who had represented the 1st district since 2011, ran for re-election.
+He ran without challengers from any party.